muklasss/Daisy/README.md

 # The Daisy Robot

      Source Code is under an update..
-Newly added features may be not working..
-It takes some time for the updates
+(But code is working Perfectly) Newly added features may be not working..
+     It is a massive update, So it takes time.
 ![Daisy](https://telegra.ph/file/d0c0156487ee42d9685e9.jpg)

+## Available on Telegram as [@MissDaisyRobot](t.me/missdaisyrobot)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/InukaAsith/Daisy.git)